w314/notes/javaNotes/javaQA.md

 If the exception is not handled anywhere in the program, it will propagate up through the call stack until it is handled by the JVM which then terminates the program.

-### 45-2.13 What is the difference between a checked and an unchecked exception?
+### 45 checked vs. unchecked exception What is the difference between a checked and an unchecked exception?

 - Checked exception require mandatory handling: